Nomvula Mokonyane: Early life and activism

 Mokonyane was born on 28 June 1963 in Kagiso, a township in Krugersdorp on the West Rand of the Transvaal (now part of Gauteng province).
 She had six elder sisters and five elder brothers.
-She matriculated at Masupatsela High School.
+She matriculated at Mosupatsela Secondary School.
 In later years, she attended tertiary certificate courses in Sweden and the United States.

 According to Mokonyane, she became active in the anti-apartheid struggle in the late 1970s at the age of fifteen, first as a member of the Young Christian Students and then as a founding member of the Congress of South African Students in 1979.
 In the 1980s, she was a member of the United Democratic Front; an organiser for the Federation of Transvaal Women (FEDTRAW); a shop steward in the Commercial, Catering and Allied Workers' Union of South Africa; and a leader in the civic movement of her hometown through the Kagiso Residents' Organisation.
 Journalist Ferial Haffajee later praised her "long history of community activism on the West Rand".

 Mokonyane was arrested for her activism during the 1985 state of emergency, shortly after her wedding and while in the first trimester of a pregnancy.
 She gave birth while still detained under the Internal Security Act.
 In 1997, Mokonyane testified about her experience in detention while representing FEDTRAW at a women's hearing of the Truth and Reconciliation Commission.